PeterShinners/comp/design/function.md

 ## Pure Functions and Isolation

 Pure functions guarantee deterministic computation without side effects.
 Defined with `!pure`, they receive an empty context and cannot access external resources.
-This isolation enables build-time evaluation, safe parallelization, and use in shape constraints or unit definitions.
+This enables build-time evaluation, safe parallelization, and use in shape constraints or unit definitions.

 The distinction between `!pure` and regular functions is about capability, not syntax.
 Pure functions can call other functions, but those functions fail immediately if they attempt resource access.
-This creates a clear boundary between computation and effects.
+This creates a clear, enforceable boundary between computation and effects, no more wondering if that "simple calculation" is secretly making network calls.

 ```comp
 !pure